RLcero29/Restaurant-Order-Analysis/README.md

 This project was categorized into 3 objectives: <br/>
 1. Exploring the items table
 2. Exploring the orders table
-3. Analyzing Customer Behavior<br/>
+3. Analyzing Customer Behavior
-Within each objective, there were questions to answer. <br/>
+Within each objective, there were questions to answer.<br/>
 <br/>
 For Objective 1 there were 3 questions to answer: <br/>
 What are the least and most expensive items on the menu?<br/>